claudiospizzi/WindowsFever/README.md

 * [Visual Studio Code] with the [PowerShell Extension]
 * [Pester], [PSScriptAnalyzer] and [psake] PowerShell Modules

-To release a new version in the PowerShell Gallery and the GitHub Releases section by using the release pipeline on AppVeyor, use the following procedure:

-1. Commit all changes in the dev branch
-2. Push the commits to GitHub
-3. Merge all commits to the master branch
-4. Update the version number and release notes in the module manifest and CHANGELOG.md
-5. Commit all changes in the master branch (comment: Version x.y.z)
-6. Push the commits to GitHub
-7. Tag the last commit with the version number
-8. Push the tag to GitHub

-[Integrate a Cloud Storage Provider]: https://msdn.microsoft.com/en-us/library/windows/desktop/dn889934

 [PowerShell Gallery]: https://www.powershellgallery.com/packages/WindowsFever
 [GitHub Releases]: https://github.com/claudiospizzi/WindowsFever/releases